helmetroo/fetch-twitter-bookmarks/README.md

 <a name="database"></a>
 ## Database
-Bookmarked tweets, and available metadata for their respective authors, as well as the[#how-it-works](cursor) are saved in a SQLite database file.
+Bookmarked tweets, and available metadata for their respective authors, as well as the [cursor](#how-it-works) are saved in a SQLite database file.
 The default location of this database is the `$APP_ROOT/twitter-bookmarks.db`, although you can change this with the designated command-line arguments and commands above.
 You can explore the database with a [CLI tool](https://sqlite.org/cli.html) or [GUI](https://sqlitestudio.pl/).

 Definitions for the database schema for bookmarked tweets and their authors can be found in [tweets-db.ts](./src/client/tweets-db.ts).